SWAD

 South-West Archaeology Digs (SWAD) is an archaeology field school running every year.

 SWAD excavation and post-excavation works comprise a wide variety of sites in Portugal.
-Currently, our major projects are related with the excavation of the multi-period site of Castelo Velho de Safara and the Roman Ruins of Telhada.
+Currently, our major projects are related with the excavation of the multi-period site of Castelo Velho de Safara and the Roman Ruins of Porto da Lama.

 The field and lab school is designed to provide students with hands-on experience in excavation, recording excavation work through context sheets, section drawing, plans and photographs; and assisting in the recovery, processing, recording and archiving of finds and environmental samples.
 By the end of your stay, you will be able to work independently on site and in the lab, and will have developed considerable teamwork skills alongside the ability to prioritize and structure tasks within a set period of time.